wagov/wasocshared/docs/advisories/20240802001-Bitdefender-Releases-Critical-Security-Updates.md

 # Bitdefender Releases Critical Security Updates - 20240802001

 ## Overview
-Bitdefender has released an update to fix a vulnerability in GravityZone Update Server product.
+Bitdefender has released an update to fix a critical vulnerability in GravityZone Update Server product.

 ## What is vulnerable?